-So, it is suggested to have other asset classes in investment to heed against Equity losses ifthe Stock Market to go bearish hereon.
+So, it is suggested to have other asset classes in investment to heed against Equity losses if the Stock Market goes bearish hereon.

-To know in brief about all the asset class available for Indian Investors, check this article – “Best Investment Plans in India for Middle Class 2021”
+To know in brief about all the asset classes available for Indian Investors, check this article – “Best Investment Plans in India for Middle Class 2021”